OpenPeeDeeP/depguard/README.md

 }
 ```

-Or if you wanted to consider only non-test files:
+Or if we wanted to consider only non-test files:
 ```json
 {
   "type": "denylist",